Online banking

 Mobile banking

-You can use mobile banking anywhere you take your mobile device, such as a smartphone or tablet.
+You can use mobile banking anywhere you take your mobile device, like a smartphone or tablet.
 You can use a mobile banking application (app) or an online banking site from your mobile device.

 Mobile banking application (app)